logo

 Reddit

-The good news is that Plumsail Forms has a control that you can use to collect handwritten signatures and save them directly to Airtable.
+With Plumsail Forms, you can easily collect handwritten signatures and save them straight to Airtable.
 Yes, it's a workaround, and you'll need to use one more app in your business process, but you're getting the feature you really need plus an amazing tool for creating truly impressive, mobile-friendly forms.

 As a result, we'll have a form where users can leave handwritten signatures, which we'll save to Airtable like this: